BrightfieldTechAcademy/BooksStore-Project/README.md

-# BooksStore-Project
-This is a project requirement for student at BTA to build a simple web application to manage books in their library

-# BooksStore-Project
+# BooksStore-Project 🏬
-This is a project requirement for student at BTA to build a simple web application to manage books in their library
+As a student a Brightfield Tech Academy who have learned the HTML, CSS and the basics of JavaScript, You are require to build a Book Management System which is a web-based application that allows librarians to manage books in a library.
+The system allows librarians to add, edit, and delete books in the library's inventory.

 ## Learning objective 🍎
-  - Learn how to get user input form HTML form.
+  - Learn how to get user input from HTML form.
-  - Learn how to display data received HTML form to the UI.
+  - Learn how to display data received in HTML form to the UI.
   - Learn how to use `localStorage` to store data.
   - Learn how to use proper ES6 syntax.
   - Understand improvements that ES6 brings to JavaScript.
   - Understand how to use `class` and `object` in JavaScript.
-  - Understand `addEventListener` method and how to use it.
+  - Understand the `addEventListener` method and how to use it.

 ## Project Requirements